Indiscriminate covers of infinite translation surfaces are innocent, not devious: Finite covers of infinite surfaces

 Observe that a homeomorphism $\phi:S \to S'$ between topological surfaces induces a homeomorphism between their spaces of covers with monodromy in $G$ up to cover isomorphism.
 This is easily seen through the fundamental group.
 In order to consider their fundamental groups, we choose basepoints $s_0$ and $s_0'$.
 To identify the fundamental groups, we make a choice of a curve $\beta:[0,1] \to S'$ so that $\beta(0)=\phi(s_0)$ and $\beta(1)=s'_0$.
 The choice of $\beta$ gives rise to a group homomorphism

-where $\bullet$ denotes path concatenation.
+where $\bullet$ denotes path concatenation (with the path on the left being traversed first).
 This action allows $\phi$ to act on the spaces of topological covers with monodromy in $G$.
 By identifying these spaces of covers as in equation \ref{eq:space of covers}, we see that this action is given by

 where $[h]$ is the $\Pi_d$-conjugacy class of a homomorphism $h:\pi_1(S,s_0) \to G$.
-Note that while the action of $\phi$ on the fundamental group depended on the choice of the curve $\beta$, the action on this space of covers does not, since the map $h \mapsto h \circ \phi_\beta$ only changes by post-conjugation by a permutation when $\beta$ is changed.
+Note that while the action of $\phi$ on the fundamental group depended on the choice of the curve $\beta$, the action on this space of covers does not, since the map $h \mapsto h \circ \phi_\beta^{-1}$ only changes by post-conjugation by a permutation when $\beta$ is changed.

 A homeomorphism $(S,\alpha) \to (S',\alpha')$ between translation surfaces does not necessarily induce a homeomorphism from $\Cov_G(S,\alpha)$ to $\Cov_G(S',\alpha')$.
 (This fails for instance, if $(S,\alpha)$ admits translation automorphisms and $(S',\alpha')$ does not.)
 However, an affine homeomorphism does induce such a homeomorphism.
 As above, this homeomorphism is induced by the map $h \mapsto h \circ \phi_\beta^{-1}$.
 We summarize this observation below.